konrad-jamrozik/droidmate/README.md

 ## First build (just after cloning from repo)

-To build DroidMate for first time, follow these steps:
+To build DroidMate for the first time, follow these steps:

 ### 1. Setup the dependencies ###
 1. Install Java Development Kit (JDK) 8, 7 and 6.